 The PREA Notice to Residents, which is provided to all residents upon intake, states that residents can report sexual abuse "verbally, in writing, anonymously, or by a third party".
 It also states that residents may tell any staff member, tell their probation/parole agent, contact the Manager for Fahrman Center, or the LSS PREA Coordinator, the Director of Addictions and Restorative Justice.
 It also states that they may send a letter to the Department of Corrections PREA Director or contact law enforcement by calling 911.
-Information is posted in the facility with phone numbers and addresses of various agencies.
+There is reporting information posted in BART with phone numbers and addresses of agencies.

-All residents interviewed were aware of multiple reporting options and several residents said they would read the Notice to Residents for reporting options and phone numbers.
-During interviews with 12 staff, all staff were aware of multiple reporting options for residents.
+All residents interviewed were aware of multiple reporting options.
+During interviews with 6 staff members, all staff were aware of multiple reporting options for residents.
 All staff said that they could privately make reports to their supervisors without concerns.

 The PREA Policy and Procedures states that residents may report abuse "verbally, in writing, anonymously, or by a third party" and states that residents can contact the Supervisor, PREA coordinator, managers, or LSS ARJ Director.
 The policy also specifies that staff may make a report of sexual abuse to the same entities and make complaints privately.
 The policy mandates that staff accept all reports of abuse regardless of the manner of reporting.
-The policy is provided to staff upon hire.
-The Relias PREA Power Point training, which is required of all employees, includes information about residents reporting abuse and lists multiple reporting options.
+Staff review a copy of the policy upon hire.
+The Relias PREA Power Point training, required of all employees, includes information about residents reporting abuse, and lists multiple reporting options.